Cornell-RelaxML/quip-sharp/docs/index.md

 The exact elements chosen can be found in our code.

-#### D4 Codebook

-The D4 codebook is much simpler.
-There are conveniently 256 entries in the $D_4$ lattice with norm less than 3, which results in 2 bits per weight.
-All we do is look up in to this codebook.
-There is no sign flipping magic and WYSIWYG.
-Amazing.

 #### Codebook Errors

 To show the optimality of our lattice codebooks, we plotted the minimum achievable elementwise MSE of quantizing a $n$-dimensional multivariate Gaussian to various $k$ bit codebooks.